maggiewu19/team_dave_v2.0/README.md

 This remote control app is made for the 2017 [MIT PPAT](http://ppat.mit.edu/fall2017/index.html) Team Dave project.
 It is formatted for a 9.7-inch iPad, but should also work on other iPad versions.

+The .ipa file for installation can be found in the Installation folder.

 Once installing the app, you must set the IP and Email in the app's settings.
 The IP is the IP address of the wifi that the Arduino is running on.
 Email defines the email that will receive the new IP address whenever the Arduino connects to a new wifi network.